-Enhancements to this route represent an opportunity to provide an attractive, safe, fully off-road route across the town.
+Enhancements to this route represent an opportunity to provide an attractive, safe, fully offroad route across the town.
 Strategic enhancements to the route could include:

-- Providing a clear route for cyclists along the Waterfront, through separation from pedestrians and vehicles where possible. - Creating easy and legible access from the station onto the cycle tracks. - Widening and resurfacing of the path and permitting cycling between Stoke Bridge and Princes Street, or providing a cycle track through the land behind the flood defences (as part of proposed site allocation IP047). - Widening and resurfacing of the path between Princes Street and Sir Bobby Robson Bridge (eastern part as part of proposed site allocation IP083). - Environmental enhancements and installation of suitable lighting between Stoke Bridge and Sir Bobby Robson Bridge (avoiding light spillage into the River Corridor due to the presence of a County Wildlife Site).
+- Providing a clear route for cyclists along the Waterfront, through separation from pedestrians and vehicles where possible. - Creating easy and legible access from the station onto the cycle path, including creating an alternative to the existing steps to access the cycle path from Princes Street. - Widening and resurfacing of the path and permitting cycling between Stoke Bridge and Princes Street (as part of proposed site allocation IP047). - Widening and resurfacing of the path between Princes Street and Sir Bobby Robson Bridge (eastern part as part of proposed site allocation IP083). - Environmental enhancements and installation of suitable lighting between Stoke Bridge and Sir Bobby Robson Bridge (avoiding light spillage into the River Corridor due to the presence of a County Wildlife Site).